-Enterprise Vault™ 12 and Data Insight 5.1 Enable Businesses to Gain Critical Visibility into Their Unstructured Data and Take Action
+Enterprise Vault™ 12 and Data Insight 5.1 enable businesses to gain critical visibility into their unstructured data and take action

-READING, U.K., 11th February 2016 – Veritas Technologies, the leader in information management, today announced new innovations to Enterprise Vault™ 12 and Data Insight 5.1 including advanced classification, support for Box, and automated remediation workflows.
+MOUNTAIN VIEW, CALIF., 11 February 2016 – Veritas Technologies, the leader in information management, today announced new innovations to Enterprise Vault™ 12 and Data Insight 5.1 including advanced classification, support for Box, and automated remediation workflows.
 Together they provide businesses with critical visibility into their unstructured data and empower informed decisions about what critical information to retain and what to delete for compliance, business value and discovery.
 This is more important than ever as the Veritas Data Genomics Index, also released today, reveals that 41% of data has not been modified in a typical corporation and is three or more years old.

-“In today’s digital age, virtually every organisation struggles with the challenges brought on by exponential data growth with the average business spending as much as $20.5 million (£14.1 million) annually on stale data,” said Greg Muscarella, Senior Vice President and General Manager of Veritas Information Intelligence.
+“In today’s digital age, virtually every organisation struggles with the challenges brought on by exponential data growth with the average business spending as much as $20.5 million annually on stale data”, said Greg Muscarella, Senior Vice President and General Manager of Veritas Information Intelligence.
 “To manage their data deluge, most seek to expand their existing infrastructure.
 However, a proactive information governance strategy can deliver significant bottom line results while reducing risk.
 Enterprise Vault™ 12 and Data Insight 5.1 deliver critical innovations that empower organisations to gain visibility into their data and make smart decisions.”

 Enterprise Vault 12

 Organisations increasingly must keep some information and delete other information to meet governance and regulatory requirements or for business intelligence.
 Enterprise Vault 12 introduces a centralised, high-performance, highly flexible classification framework that simplifies identifying meaningful or regulated information while deleting the non-essential.
-Using Veritas’ patent-pending technology or a compatible classification engine, Enterprise Vault 12 automatically classifies ingested content including emails, files, SharePoint, instant messaging, and social media.
+Using Veritas’ patent-pending technology or a compatible classification engine, Enterprise Vault 12 automatically classifies ingested content including emails, files, SharePoint, instant messaging and social media.
 Additionally, as the leading archive vendor, Veritas provides customers that have petabytes of already archived information the ability to re-classify it in a manner that helps them better adjust their long-term information-retention.

 Other new capabilities include: